 Data for Nursery 1A socket 1 is removed from the calculations as the yield for this socket is particularly low.

 Data from 4th to 18th Sep 2019 for the micro-grid is removed from the calculations as the micro-grid was down during this period and would affect the typical load for the month.
+However, this period is included in Figure 10 to show the impact the power outage had on the capture losses and subsequent performance ratio calculations (Figure 13).

 The typical loads at the hall, nurseries (1+2) and playgrounds are shown below along with the predicted load values.